WHO IT HELPS?

-This video introduces you to Sam who has a classic case of ADHD --he is hyperactive, can't focus for extended periods of time, and can't finish his homework.
-He was also having trouble focusing on the baseball field.
-In the third grade, his parents put him on medication, but the side effects were significant.
-His mom had been looking for an alternative treatment and found Neurofeedback.
-Sam's improvement was quite remarkable as a result of his Neurofeedback treatment.
+Sam presented with classic symptoms of ADHD --- Sam was hyperactive, couldn't focus for extended periods of time, and couldn't finish his homework.
+Sam was also having trouble focusing on the baseball field.
+In the third grade, Sam’s parents put him on medication, but the adverse side effects of the medication were significant.

-Autism Spectrum Disorder (also Asperger's Disorder)
+Autism Spectrum Disorder (ASD)

 Every morning he would wait until the last moment to dress for school, and once in the parking lot, would refuse to leave the car unless his mother accompanied him into the classroom.
 At soccer games, he would curl into a ball and refuse to go on the field when his team needed him.